 Databases, on the other hand, offer easy means to relate stored data.
 It also offers a flexible query language (SQL) to retrieve the data.
 For example, it is possible to query a database for “contacts of all persons who live in Acapulco and sent emails yesterday”, but impossible in the case of a file system.

 File systems need to evolve and provide capabilities to relate different data sets.
 This will help the application writers to make use of native file system capabilities to relate data.
-A good effort in this direction was Microsoft WinFS.
+A good effort in this direction has been Microsoft WinFS.

 The only disadvantage with using the databases as the primary storage option, seems to be the additional cost associated.
 But, I see no reason why file systems in the future will not borrow features from databases.